 In addition to their four activities, campers have two periods of unstructured time daily during which they may attend Free Swim, play tennis or pick-up games/sports, write letters home, shower, relax, or simply play on tent row.
 Counselors supervise all activities, structured and unstructured.

 We also include a variety of programs in the Camp Alleghany experience that relate to age groups, service, friendly competitions, and leadership.
 See our Programs page for details.

 In Archery, campers learn basic shooting skills and work through the American Archery Association progression levels.
-Instructors encourage individual achievement and the mastery of the sport, as well as the development of self control and discipline.
+Instructors encourage individual achievement and mastery of the sport, as well as the development of self-control and discipline.
 Alleghany has a well-supervised archery range with highly trained counselors and the latest equipment for the campers’ use.